Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 - ##Completely rebuilt the "Powderkeg of Europe" journal:
-  -- Scripting refactored to use variable maps & effects/triggers reviewed and improved in many cases -- Several new events to better integrate with features from 1.10 and 1.13 -- Custom journal widget to better present the journal content
+  -- Scripting refactored to use variable maps & effects/triggers reviewed and improved in many cases -- Several new events to better integrate with features from 1.10 and 1.13 -- Integration with the new CMF Situations UI widget to better present the journal content
+- Added new Balkan Powderkeg and Black Mountain text icons
 - ##Fully implemented the Young Turks content with varying outcomes for the Republican movements in the Ottoman Empire
 - ##Fully implemented the Armenian Expulsions content